voltrue2/gracenode/src/portal/README.md

 With `portal`, you have full control of communications among the servers.

+Portal uses either TCP or UDP to communicate, but if it is communicating with a node that is on the same server, it will automatically switch to Unix socket.

 **IMPORTANT**:

 `portal` requires a **Redis** server to keep track of all **gracenode** servers.